Skip to content

 To update retention parameters for a table:

-2. Click the edit icon in the table row
+2. Click the edit action in the table row.

 3. The row enters edit mode with editable fields: